Coronavirus (COVID-19)

 Aseptic technique Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 An aseptic technique is used to carry out a procedure in a way that minimises the risk of contaminating an invasive device, e.g. urinary catheter, or a susceptible body site such as the bladder...
+An aseptic technique is used to carry out a procedure in a way that minimises the risk of contaminating an invasive device, e.g. urinary catheter, or a susceptible body site such as the bladder or a wound.
+A downloadable Community Infection...

 Type: Policies